Will campers and staff members need to wear face masks all day?

-Can my child attend camp if we’ve been out to state or traveled internationally within the last 14 days?
+Can my child attend camp if we’ve been out of state or traveled internationally within the last 14 days?

-Your child may attend camp if they have been free of COVID-19 symptoms for the last 10 days without symptom reducing medication and if they have not been in contact with an individual suspected of having COVID-19.
+Your child may attend camp if they are free of COVID-19 symptoms and have not been in contact with an individual suspected of having COVID-19.
 If you suspect that your family was in contact with individuals with COVID-19 or if your family was in a high risk travel situation, we kindly ask that you act responsibly regarding summer camp attendance to help keep our summer camp community healthy and safe.
 Precautionary testing is always appreciated.